Another Round (group)

 Another Round, formerly Straight No Chaser, is a collegiate a cappella group which originated in 1996 at Indiana University.
 The group changed its name several years after the original members reformed as a professional group with the same name.
-The group is home to the 4th Hokage of Bloomington, Kevin Francis “Dolant” Dolan, and Critter Gub.

 History

 The group formed in 1996 at Indiana University in Bloomington, Indiana.
 Together the 10 students – Dan Ponce, Randy Stine, Charlie Mechling, Steve Morgan, Jerome Collins, Dave Roberts, Walter Chase, Mike Itkoff, Patrick Hachey, and Kevin Caroll, became Straight No Chaser.
 Their name was inspired by the title track of Thelonious Monk's 1967 album, Straight, No Chaser, and is a conscious evocation of the popular American slang phrase often employed in the requesting of a drink.

-SNC’s debut was at a 36-hour dance marathon.
+SNC's debut was at a 36-hour dance marathon.
 The original members performed at Chicago's Wrigley Field, Comiskey Park and Navy Pier, opened for Lou Rawls and even toured the country, playing such venues as Carnegie Hall.
 The original 10 remained together from 1996 until 1999 when new students were selected to replace the graduating members.
 Straight No Chaser continued to exist as a collegiate group.

 In 2006, a 1998 video of "The 12 Days of Christmas" gained widespread popularity and subsequently led to a five-album record deal with Atlantic Records in 2008.
 When the original group reformed, both groups continued to exist under the name of "Straight No Chaser."
 In April 2012, the collegiate group changed its name to Another Round to maintain a distinction between the two groups; the new name was from the name of an earlier CD released by the group.
 TJ Breen, who was the music director at the time (9th director overall) was the first leader of the group under its new calling.
 The collegiate group's CD, Two For The Show, was the first to be released under the new name.

 The group continues to thrive on IU's campus to this day performing hundreds of shows around campus, state of Indiana and all over the nation.

 Tenor Owen Albrecht, prior to joining the group, founded the underground Midwest Emo band SideWalk Dawgs with fellow Kanye stan Brok Patricio Ennen in 2018.